AveYo/Streamlink-all-in-one/README.md

 #### COMMAND-LINE USAGE
 After first launch, `streamlink\streamlink.bat` can be called from any path or [Win+R] run menu:
-STREAMLINK                                             _= with no parameters shows stream name input-dialog_
+~ `streamlink`                             = with no arguments shows url input-dialog
-STREAMLINK dreamleague  _= with just the url or twitch channel name shows quality choice-dialog_
+~ `streamlink dreamleague`                 = with just the url or twitch channel name shows stream choice-dialog
-STREAMLINK twitch.tv/dreamleague 720p _= with both url + quality launches video player directly_
+~ `streamlink dreamleague 720p`            = with both url and stream choice launches video player directly
+~ `streamlink dreamleague+chat`            = with +chat added to the url also opens twitch chat in browser tab
+~ `streamlink --twitch-oauth-authenticate` = with any python options shows cmd window

 #### PLUGIN USAGE:
 Get _'Open With'_ plugin for firefox - https://addons.mozilla.org/en-US/firefox/addon/open-with/